mammasmias/ARTn-Plugin/README.md

 ### Installation/Compilation

-For the moment the pARTn library has to be compiled with **gfortran** only.
+We test this interface only with gnu compiler.

 ARTn, in LAMMPS, is defined as a FIX, `fix_artn.h` and `fix_artn.cpp`.
-So  you copy and paste these two files in the `LAMMPS/src/`.
+So  you copy and paste these two files in the `LAMMPS_PATH/src/`.

-In the Makefile, i.e. `LAMMPS/src/MAKE/Makefile.serial`, you need to had the library PATH.
+In the Makefile of LAMMPS, i.e. `LAMMPS_PATH/src/MAKE/Makefile.serial`, you must had the library PATH.
 For pARTn it needs the openblas library with pthread library and the gfortran library for the C++/fortran interface.
-Of course the ARTn library is built at ARTn compilation and placed in the `src/` folder.
+Of course the ARTn library is built at ARTn compilation and placed in the `plugin-ARTn/src/` folder.
 An example:

 ```makefile